SummerSlam (2012)

 The 2012 SummerSlam was the 25th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by WWE.
 It took place on August 19, 2012, at Staples Center in Los Angeles, California for the fourth consecutive year.
 It was the first SummerSlam held since the end of the first brand extension, which happened shortly after the 2011 event.

-Eight matches were contested at the event, including one match contested on the pre-show.
+Eight matches were contested at the event, including one on the pre-show.
 In the main event, Brock Lesnar defeated Triple H by submission.
 In other marquee matches, The Miz retained the WWE Intercontinental Championship against Rey Mysterio, Daniel Bryan defeated Kane, and CM Punk retained the WWE Championship against Big Show and John Cena.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by WWE since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual pay-per-view (PPV) produced every August by WWE since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2012 event was the 25th event in the SummerSlam chronology and was scheduled to be held on August 19, 2012, at Staples Center in Los Angeles, California for the fourth consecutive year.
+The 2012 event was the 25th SummerSlam and was scheduled to be held on August 19, 2012, at Staples Center in Los Angeles, California for the fourth consecutive year.
 It was the first SummerSlam held since the end of the first brand split in August 2011, right after the previous year's event.